 The SEO Difficulty isn’t the only metric on which you should base the keyword research.

-Having a list of keywords relevant to your niche with low SEO Difficulty is great, however, it doesn’t indicate your work is done.
+Having a list of keywords relevant to your niche with low SEO Difficulty is great, however, it doesn’t indicate your job is done.